Equals sign: Personal names

-Instead of a double hyphen, the equal sign is sometimes used in Japanese as a separator between names.
-In Ojibwe, the readily available equal sign on a keyboard is used as a substitute for a double hyphen.
+Instead of a double hyphen, the equals sign is sometimes used in Japanese as a separator between names.
+In Ojibwe, the readily available equals sign on most keyboards is commonly used as a substitute for a double hyphen.

 Linguistics

-In linguistic interlinear glosses, an equal sign is conventionally used to mark clitic boundaries: the equal sign is placed between the clitic and the word that the clitic is attached to.
+In linguistic interlinear glosses, an equals sign is conventionally used to mark clitic boundaries: the equals sign is placed between the clitic and the word that the clitic is attached to.

 Chemistry

-In chemical formulas, the two parallel lines denoting a double bond are commonly rendered using an equal sign.
+In chemical formulas, the two parallel lines denoting a double bond are commonly rendered using an equals sign (hence, a triple bond is commonly rendered using a triple bar).

-LGBT symbol
+LGBT activism

-In recent years, the equal sign has been used to symbolize LGBT rights.
-The symbol has been used since 1995 by the Human Rights Campaign, which lobbies for marriage equality, and subsequently by the United Nations Free & Equal, which promotes LGBT rights at the United Nations.
+In recent years, the equals sign has been used to symbolize LGBT rights.
+It has been used since 1995 by the Human Rights Campaign, which lobbies for marriage equality, and subsequently by the United Nations Free & Equal, which promotes LGBT rights at the United Nations.

-Hate speech

-The not equal (≠) symbol has been adopted by some white supremacist and other racist groups.